spacetelescope/jwst/docs/jwst/resample/arguments.rst

     or ``output_wcs`` are provided.

 ``--crpix`` (tuple of float, default=None)
-    Position of the reference pixel in the image array in the ``x, y`` order.
-    If ``crpix`` is not specified, it will be set to the center of the bounding box of the returned WCS object.
-When supplied from command line, it should be a comma-separated list of floats.
-Ignored when ``output_wcs`` is provided.

-``--crpix`` (tuple of float, default=None)
     0-based coordinates of the reference pixel in the image array in the ``x, y`` order.
 This is the image coordinate to which ``crval`` maps to.
     If ``crpix`` is not specified, it will be set to the center of the bounding